 Topic of the Week Parental Leave

 It depends.
-As to the time a woman is unable to perform work because of pregnancy and childbirth, the law requires only that an employer treat pregnancy the same way that other temporary disabilities are treated.
-If employees are allowed to use leave (such as sick leave or short-term disability leave) when temporarily disabled by illnesses or injury (such as broken limbs, minor surgery, or the flu), due to an inability to work and/or need for medical care, then pregnant employees are entitled to take leave during the time they are similarly disabled.
+If employees are allowed to use leave such as sick leave or short-term disability leave when temporarily disabled by illnesses or injury and due to an inability to work and/or need for medical care, then pregnant employees are entitled to take leave during the time they are similarly disabled.

 However, employers are not required to treat pregnancy more favorably than they treat other temporary disabilities.
 If an employer does not provide leave for temporary disabilities and temporarily disabled employees must take leave without pay, be docked for absences, and/or face termination after a certain number of absences, then pregnant employees may risk the same consequences for pregnancy-related absences.